gdamjan/prezentacii/README.md

 ## Speaker Notes

 reveal.js comes with a speaker notes plugin which can be used to present per-slide notes in a separate browser window.
 The notes window also gives you a preview of the next upcoming slide so it may be helpful even if you haven't written any notes.
-Append ```?notes``` to presentation URL or press the 's' key on your keyboard to open the notes window.
+Append ```?notes``` to the presentation URL or press the 's' key on your keyboard to open the notes window.

 By default notes are written using standard HTML, see below, but you can add a ```data-markdown``` attribute to the ```<aside>``` to write them using Markdown.